When is the workflow smarter than the model?

 Why kAIxU matters here.

-kAIxU is valuable because it is not just "a smarter text model." kAIxU carries the operating memory: check the real count first, separate already-built client examples from untouched records, respect the 0S gate, use the repo MCP receipts, avoid browser proof when the owner disabled it, and never report progress against the wrong target.
+kAIxU is valuable because it is not just "a smarter text model." kAIxU carries the operating memory: check the real count first, separate already-built client examples from untouched records, respect the 0S gate, use the repo MCP receipts, and never report progress against the wrong target.

 External models can be useful for raw generation, review, and parallel drafting, but they are not automatically trained on my workflow.
 If the model does not know the difference between a Valley Verified client app example and a still-generic scraped business page, it will optimize the wrong surface.
 That is how you get technically valid work that is operationally dumb.